-Vision, Goal and Objectives
+Vision, goal and objectives

-20. The vision of the Bank Group, as expressed in the TYS (2013-2023), is a stable, integrated and prospering continent of competitive, diversified and sustainably growing economies participating fully in global trade and investment.
+The vision of the Bank Group, as expressed in the TYS (2013-2023), is a stable, integrated and prospering continent of competitive, diversified and sustainably growing economies participating fully in global trade and investment.
 The goal of the Bank Group's RIPoS is to help realize that vision.
-The objective of this policy is to foster regional and ultimately continental economic integration through increased effectiveness of Bank Group support to RMCs, the private sector and sub-regional and regional organizations.
+The objective of this policy is to foster regional and ultimately continental economic integration through increased effectiveness of Bank Group support to RMCs, the private sector and subregional and regional organizations.